bekencorp/bk_avdk/docs/bk7258/en/camera/camera_introduction/index.rst

     Figure 3.UVC interface

-- DVP（Digital Video Port/Parally Port）interface, mainly composed of power bus, input bus, output bus.
+- DVP(Digital Video Port/Parally Port)interface, mainly composed of power bus, input bus, output bus.

  .. figure:: ../../../../common/_static/dvp_interface.png
     :align: center
     :alt: dvp interface
     :figclass: align-center

     Figure 4.DVP interface

  - Input bus

  PWDN: camera enable pin, can be configured in two modes, one is standby, one is normal work.
 When the camera is configured as standby, all operations including reset are invalid for the camera, so the pin must be set to normal work to reset it.